Trey Mancini Player Props: Cubs vs. Giants

 Trey Mancini At The Plate

-- Mancini has seven doubles, four home runs and 16 walks while batting .243.
+- Mancini is hitting .237 with seven doubles, four home runs and 16 walks.

-- Mancini has reached base via a hit in 30 games this year (of 51 played), and had multiple hits in nine of those games.
+- In 57.7% of his 52 games this season, Mancini has picked up at least one hit.
+He's also had nine multi-hit games.

-- In 7.8% of his games this season, he has gone deep, and 2.1% of his trips to the dish.
+- Looking at the 52 games he has played this year, he's went deep in four of them (7.7%), and in 2.1% of his trips to the plate.

-- Mancini has driven in a run in 13 games this year (25.5%), including four games with more than one RBI (7.8%).
-He has also driven in three or more of his team's runs in three contests.
+- Mancini has had at least one RBI in 25.0% of his games this season (13 of 52), with two or more RBI four times (7.7%).
+He has also been responsible for three or more of his team's runs in three contests.

-- He has scored in 15 games this season (29.4%), including multiple runs in five games.
+- He has scored a run in 15 games this year, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.